Ultimate Guide to Sales Emails: How to Write Sales Emails That Convert

 - "[Name of their company]"

-We can’t stress enough how important it is to be genuine in writing your sales email subject lines—if they read like a marketing department spent weeks crafting a catchy headline, you’re doing something wrong.
+We can’t stress enough how important authenticity is when writing your sales email subject lines—if they read like a marketing department spent weeks crafting a catchy headline, you’re doing something wrong.

-Write like you’re addressing another (real) person on the other end of the computer, strive to quickly capture their interest in a way that’s fully delivered on in the rest of your sales email, and you’ll be well on your way to a winning campaign.
+Write like you’re addressing another (real) person, strive to quickly capture their interest in a way that’s fully delivered on in the rest of your sales email, and you’ll be well on your way to a winning campaign.
+You can prevent message alteration with DKIM and have better outreach.

-The first question to ask yourself when drafting the opening line of your sales email, is how you want to address your recipient—should you go straight to a first name basis?
+When drafting the opening line of your sales email, the first step is figuring out how to address your recipient—should you go straight to a first name basis or keep it more formal?

-Are your prospects more formal and traditional in that they’d appreciate a Mrs. or Mr. opening line in order to start off on the best note?
+Are your prospects more formal, so they’d appreciate a Mrs. or Mr. opening line to start off on the best note?
 Would they respond better to Hey, Hi, Hello, or Dear?

 You should know the answer to these questions before hitting send on your sales emails.
-If you’re not immediately clear on this, refer back to your ideal customer profile to solidify the understanding you have of your customers—and consult with others on your team to make sure you’re going in the right direction.
+Refer back to your ideal customer profile to solidify the understanding you have of your customers—and consult with your sales team to make sure you’re going in the right direction.

-While I can assure you I’d treat a Dear Mr. Robinson opening line with a healthy dose of skepticism, others may not feel the same.
-Know your prospects and you won’t go wrong.
+While I’d treat a Dear Mr. Robinson opening line with a healthy dose of skepticism, others may not feel the same.
+If you know your prospects, you’ll get this right every time.

 There’s nothing worse than getting an email with an interesting subject line, just to be immediately disappointed within the first few opening lines.